7 ways we’re reducing our impact on the planet

 But palm oil plantations are responsible for deforestation, ecosystem destruction, and a staggering loss of biodiversity.
 So you won’t find us using it.
 Ever.

 We often get asked about our packaging.
-After all, it’s plastic.
+After all, it’s got plastic.
 That’s bad, right?

-Having conducted lifecycle assessments, we’ve found that our recyclable plastic bottle has a 3x smaller carbon footprint than a glass bottle.
+Having conducted lifecycle assessments, we’ve found that our recycled plastic bottle has a 3x smaller carbon footprint than a glass bottle.
 And while compostable film or sachets sound great, current estimates suggest only 3% are actually composted.
-On top of that, the cardboard and paper in our packaging is 100% recycled, and 100% recyclable.
-That means the environmental impact of our packaging is roughly equivalent to watching one hour of Netflix.
+And of course, the cardboard and paper in our packaging is 100% recycled, and 100% recyclable.

+We also look at the impact each individual piece of packaging has.
 For example, we used to deliver the Smart Supplement in a compostable container.
-But the manufacturing took place overseas, so by switching to UK-produced, recycled cardboard, we managed to reduce our environmental footprint further.
+But the manufacturing took place overseas, so by switching to locally-produced, recycled cardboard, we managed to reduce our environmental footprint further.

 Our efforts to become even more sustainable won’t slow down.
 The initiatives above are just the beginning.
 If you’re interested in finding out more about our commitment to sustainability, read more here.